ronaldbosma/blog/content/blog/deploy-azure-workbook-with-bicep/index.md

 draft: true
 ---

 For my current project I've created an [Azure Workbook](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) to gain more insight into the use of our API's hosted in Azure API Management.
 We create and deploy all our resources with Bicep.
-So I wanted to do the same with my workbook.
+So, I wanted to do the same with my workbook.
 In this blog post I'll show you how.

 > If you're interested in creating your own workbooks.
 [The Azure Workbook documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-overview) is a good starting point.